 Why should I volunteer in college?

-Volunteering can provide a multitude of benefits for your fellow humans, your community, and yourself.
-There are many reasons why you should volunteer, and in college, you have access to plenty of volunteer programs and organizations to facilitate your efforts.
-We've compiled a list of the best reasons to volunteer as a college student.
+Volunteering in college provides a multitude of benefits for your fellow humans, your community, and yourself.
+In college, you have access to plenty of volunteer programs and organizations to facilitate your efforts.
+We've compiled a list of the best reasons to be a college student volunteer.

 1. Help Others